You're invited to come see the quilt blocks that are going up along South Carolina’s

 These trails, recognized as popular tourist destinations,

-started in Ohio about 10 years ago and quickly spread
+started in Ohio in 2003 and quickly spread

 because of their colorful and nostalgic appeal.